RefikAB/Cyclistic-Case-Study/README.md

 3. How can Cyclistic use digital media to influence casual riders to become members?

 # Prepare
+I will utilize Cyclistic's historical trip data from Jan 2022 to Dec 2022, which is accessible for download from divvy_tripdata.
+The dataset has been provided by Motivate International Inc. under a specific license agreement.

+This publicly available data allows for analysis and identification of trends regarding the usage of Cyclistic bikes by various customer types.
+However, it is important to note that data privacy concerns prevent the usage of personally identifiable information of riders.
+Consequently, we cannot establish connections between pass purchases and credit card numbers to determine if casual riders reside in the Cyclistic service area or if they have bought multiple single passes.
 # Clean and Process Data

 **The cleaning process involved:**